Sports Coach Logo Sports Coach Training Principles Fitness Components

 Count Your Blessings

-Dr Matt Long explores some helpful mental strategies that you could use to help you cope with endurance events like the Marathon.
+Dr Matt Long explores some helpful mental strategies for coping with endurance events like the Marathon.

-On the morning of the race, you have applied Vaseline to every moving body part and even don a heart rate monitor and the latest GPS technology to guide you through the 26.2 miles ahead.
+On the morning of the race, you applied Vaseline to every moving body part, and you even used a heart rate monitor and the latest GPS technology to guide you through the 26.2 miles ahead.
 However, have you worked out your mental strategy to ensure you arrive at the finish in decent shape?
 Accepting that your brain and thought processes have control of your body is the key to taking ownership of your athletic performance - Padgett and Hill (1989)[2].

 Cognitive association

-According to sports psychologist Lee Crust (n.d.)[5], the cognitive association typically focuses on internal bodily sensations during a performance, such as heart rate, breathing rate, muscular sensations, and sweating.
-This mode of association may be preferred by the majority of both club and international athletes during the competition to monitor fatigue to ensure optimal performance.
-There is, however, an alternative way of approaching your Marathon.
+According to sports psychologist Lee Crust (n.d.)[5], cognitive association typically focuses on internal bodily sensations during a performance, such as heart rate, breathing rate, muscular sensations, and sweating.
+Most club and international athletes may prefer this association mode during the competition to monitor fatigue and ensure optimal performance.
+However, there is an alternative way of approaching your Marathon.

 Cognitive dissociation

-Morris (n.d.)[4] tells us that according to the urban myth of the Tibetan monks by fixating on a distant mountain peak and repeating a mantra stride-after-stride, the monks were able to dissociate their conscious thought processes from the demands placed on the body and cover 300 miles in 30 hours which averages at an unbelievable six minutes per mile.
-No doubt only a legend, but the principle for the benefit of dissociation is well made.
-The following tabular presentation documents some extrinsic and intrinsic modes of distraction that facilitate cognitive dissociation, which may help you navigate the course.
+Morris (n.d.)[4] tells us that according to the urban myth of the Tibetan monks, by fixating on a distant mountain peak and repeating a mantra stride after stride, the monks were able to dissociate their conscious thought processes from the demands placed on the body and cover 300 miles in 30 hours which averages at an unbelievable six minutes per mile.
+It is undoubtedly only a legend, but the principle for the benefit of dissociation is well made.
+The following tabular presentation documents some extrinsic and intrinsic modes of distraction that facilitate cognitive dissociation, which may help you navigate the course

 Cognitive dissociation stimuli and distractors